 To learn more about how to budget for Adwords, check out our AdWords Budget Calculator.
 Our budget calculator will help you see how AdWords can affect your current sales model.

 Want to learn how to manage AdWords accounts?

 Find a business who can use your help, and blow away their existing results.

-Like my clients back in 2005, many businesses try manage their own AdWords accounts.
-They are blissfully ignorant, and produce below-average results.
+Like my clients back in 2005, many businesses try to manage their own AdWords accounts.
+They are blissfully ignorant and produce below-average results.

 To run a successful in-house campaign, a company has to invest in learning how to use AdWords.
 They also need to learn PPC strategy.
 Finally, they need to have the time available to log into AdWords daily and make changes.